S&P 500 closes down, snapping four-day rally

 Its American counterpart, the U.S. Federal Reserve, is due to meet next week for its two-day policy meeting.

+Of the 11 major sectors in the S&P 500, all but financials, industrials and materials were in the red in a continuation of a rotation in cyclicals.

-American Airlines Group Inc announced it would beef up its flight schedule in July to 55% of its year-ago capacity as the U.S. economy reopens, sending its shares soaring.
+American Airlines Group Inc announced it would beef up its flight schedule in July to 55% of its year-ago capacity as the U.S. economy reopens, sending its shares soaring 41.2%.

-The hard-hit ARCA Airline index also jumped on the news.
+The hard-hit commercial airline industry also jumped on the news, with the ARCA Airline index gaining 10.1%.

-Global online commerce platform EBay Inc advanced after raising current quarter forecasts due to a surge in customer orders.
+Global online commerce platform EBay Inc rose 6.3% after raising current quarter forecasts due to a surge in customer orders.

-The Department of Justice gave anti-trust approval for Charles Schwab Corp’s purchase of TD Ameritrade Holding Corp.
+The Department of Justice gave anti-trust approval for Charles Schwab Corp’s purchase of TD Ameritrade Holding Corp, sending their shares up 5.5% and 9.0%, respectively.

-Shares of J.M.
-Smucker Co fell after the packaged food company forecast a decline in full-year sales.
+J.M.
+Smucker Co fell 4.8% after the packaged food company forecast a decline in full-year sales.

+Advancing issues outnumbered declining ones on the NYSE by a 1.08-to-1 ratio; on Nasdaq, a 1.06-to-1 ratio favored advancers.

+The S&P 500 posted 16 new 52-week highs and no new lows; the Nasdaq Composite recorded 52 new highs and 10 new lows.

 Reporting by Stephen Culp; additonal reporting by Sinead Carew; Editing by Cynthia Osterman